waln0/i-like-trains-noah-nathan/README.md

 ## How to Play

+### 1. Launch the client

 1. Launch your client: `python client/client.py <ip_adress> <port>`.
 2. Enter your player name and sciper.
 3. Wait in the waiting room until all players are connected.
-4. Press SPACE to start the game when all players are ready if it is not automatic.
-5. Your agent will automatically control your train.
+4. Your agent will automatically control your train.

+### 2. Play the game

-The goal is to collect as many passengers (your number of wagons will increase) and then deliver them to the delivery zone.
+- The goal is to collect as many passengers (they will appear at random positions on the map), incrementing your number of wagons and then deliver them to the delivery zone.
+The number above each passenger spot indicates how many passengers are at that location.
+You can find the list of passengers with `self.passengers` (in `agent.py`).

-The train cannot change its direction to the opposite, only to the left or right.
+- The train cannot change its direction to the opposite, only to the left or right.

+- As you pick up passengers, your train will get longer and slower.

+- Once you picked up passengers, you have to go to the dropoff zone.
+Passengers automatically leave the train when you enter the dropoff zone.
+For each passenger you drop off, you score 1 point in the game.

+- If you collide into another train or the walls, your train dies.
+You will then respawn after 10 seconds.
+Your code knows where all the trains are located via `self.all_trains`.

+- If a player disconnects, the server will create a new AI client to control their train.

 ## Documentation